Aleph-Alpha/pharia-engine/doc/src/python-sdk.md

-# Pharia Kernel Python SDK
+# Developing Skills in Python

 A Python SDK is provided to further ease your skill development.